-Unfortunately, in this endeavor to dig out of debt, meat is not a big menu item.
-This prompts more than a few whines, “But is there any meat in it?”
+Unfortunately, in our endeavor to dig out of debt, meat was not a big menu item.
+This prompted more than a few whines, “But, is there any meat in it?”
 I’ve discovered that the children will hush up and eat if there’s some meat in a dish.
-Lately, I’ve been experimenting with different recipes that include meat, though it plays only a supporting role.
-I stock up when it’s on sale, and then ration it — bigtime.
-They’re like little pirates, searching for buried treasure.
-We also have a lot less waste.

-- Tomato-based pasta sauce with just a small, bit of ground or shredded meat.
+Ragu with Sausage and Onions – Tomato-based pasta sauce with just a small bit of sausage or ground or shredded meat.

 - scant 1/3 cup rice vinegar